In the guide below, we discuss the world’s coal resources and reserves.

 – Whether coal reserves increase, decrease or stay stable over time

-One chart from worldometers.info indicates that the world’s proven coal reserves have actually increased from 2008 to 2017
+One chart from worldometers.info indicates that the world’s proven coal reserves have actually increased between the years 2008 and 2017

 As long as this trend increases (i.e. we can keep continuing new recoverable reserves when current reserves are dipping) – there may not be a significant likelihood that we run out of coal in the near term future